 Today's project is a simple thank you card that won't take you very long to make, but it still lets that special person know how much you appreciate their kindness.

-For this particular card, I mostly used Close To My Heart supplies (see my disclosure page for more information).
+For this particular card, I mostly used Close To My Heart supplies.
 Let's first look at the "recipe" in order to gather supplies:

 Card base: One sheet of White Daisy cardstock cut down to 4.25" x 11".

 Card layers: One piece of blue cardstock from the Enchantment Combo Pack cut to 4" x 5.25" and one piece cut 2" x 1.5".
 One piece of the White Daisy cardstock cut to 2.25" x 1.75".

 Inks: White Daisy, VersaMark and Sapphire

 Embellishments: Pearls - White and Clear Shimmer Brush